TL;DR

 - Time for a Deep Dive: Private consultations are longer, allowing the specialist to take a comprehensive history and truly understand the interplay of your symptoms, diet, and lifestyle.

 - Access to Advanced Diagnostics: This is where PMI truly shines.
-If a consultant deems it medically necessary to diagnose a suspected acute condition, your policy can cover a wide range of advanced tests that may be harder to access quickly on the NHS.
+If a consultant deems it medically necessary to diagnose a suspected acute condition, your policy may cover a wide range of advanced tests that may be harder to access quickly on the NHS.

 Table: Potential Diagnostic Pathways - NHS vs. PMI